survivejs/maintenance-book/manuscript/documentation/03-site.md

 npx docusaurus-init
 ```

-This command will create a basic configuration for Docusaurus in _website_ and folders with example documentation and a blog.
+It will create a basic configuration for Docusaurus in _website_ and folders with example documentation and a blog.
 The _website_ has its own _package.json_ and npm scripts to run and build your new site.

 Then tweak example files to your needs:

 1. Move your Markdown documentation to the _docs_ folder.
 2. [Edit _website/siteConfig.js_](https://docusaurus.io/docs/en/site-config.html) as you wish.
 It defines things like site title, logo, menu links and colors.
 3. Edit *website/core/Footer.js* as you wish.
-It’s a React component that is used to render the footer of your site with external links, like GitHub, Twitter or Gitter.
+It’s a React component that renders the footer of your site with external links, like GitHub, Twitter or Gitter.
 4. Edit *website/pages/index.js* as you wish.
 This is your site’s index page.

 Now you can run a dev server: